La paisana Jacinta en búsqueda de Wasaberto: Plot

 At the Hospital, Johana meets Jacinta who helps her enter the morgue to determine if any of the bodies was Wasaberto's, fortunately none of them belonged to him.
 Later, Jacinta and Johana go out to meet Napoleon, although Jacinta realizes that Rafa is no longer with her.
 In a street they meet Napoleon who delivers the complete documentation, but they are captured by Dra Sifuentes and her henchmen who take the documents from them and confess the truth of the scam as well as the kidnapping of Wasaberto.
 Napoleón struggles with Agapito and Yuca while Johana retrieves the papers and flees, but Dr. Cifuentes shoots Johana in the back and Jacinta runs through, receiving the shot in the chest where she falls and later dies in the hospital.

-In heaven, Jacinta meets Rafa who was actually an angel and tells him that for his act of courage, they would allow him to return to earth and continue searching for Wasaberto.
+In heaven, Jacinta meets Rafa who was actually an angel and tells her that for her act of courage, they would allow her to return to earth and continue searching for Wasaberto.
 Jacinta wakes up in the hospital and together with Father Bartolomé they go to the warehouse where Wasaberto, Johana and Napoleon were kidnapped.
 Jacinta confronts Dr. Sifuentes and her henchmen again, but the police arrive and arrest them.
 Jacinta recovers the documents but is informed that Wasaberto had fled without a fixed destination.
 Already with the documents Jacinta returns to Chongomarca and manages to stop the work but feels sad for not having found Wasaberto, but Guillermina gives her a letter in which Wasaberto said that he was arriving on the afternoon train.
 Jacinta quickly goes to the station and manages to reunite with Wasaberto.